UPDATED MAY 22ND, 2020

 You are issued credits based on the number of nights you stay, so if you are there for 5 nights, you will receive 5 days of credits to use.
 When it is time to pay for your meal, all you have to do is scan your Magic Band with the cashier or server and it will redeem the credits from your account.
 After you redeem credits, you can see on your bill how many are left, or you can also check your balance in the My Disney Experience app.

-**It’s important to note that tips are not included in the dining plan.
-If you are eating at a table-service restaurant, you will have to pay for the tip separately from the dining plan.
+**It’s important to note that tips/gratuities are not included with the dining plans, so you will have to add that expense in to your budget on top of the cost of the dining plan.